asiemer/madux/README.md

 A predictable state container based on the ideas of [Redux](https://github.com/reactjs/redux) with a state machine.

-***Do not install this module yet.
+> ***Do not install this module yet.
 We are working on this project and it is not yet ready for production.
 If you are interested, take a look at the Github repo for updates.
-It should be ready for production at the end of 2016.***
+It should be ready for production at the end of 2016.
+Links in this readme might be broken until the first release.***

 [Redux](https://github.com/reactjs/redux) is great, but not the solution for every project.
 When it comes down to creating less complex user interfaces, you might not need [Redux](https://github.com/reactjs/redux) at all.
 When the user interface is not that complex, you might want to think more about it as an advanced predefined state machine.
 This will become clear in the [quickstart](https://jense5.gitbooks.io/madux/content/).
 That's where [Madux](https://github.com/Jense5/madux) kicks in.